The probabilistic world: Probabilistic and deterministic evolution

 Different types of evolution are distinguished by the way how the probabilistic information propagates.
 This is reflected by the question how boundary properties influence the behavior in the bulk.
 One prototype are probabilistic systems with a finite correlation length, as the one-dimensional Ising model with finite $\beta$.
 For a location inside the bulk, with distance many correlation lengths away from the boundary, the local probabilistic system is characterized by a unique equilibrium state.
 The details of the boundary condition, or the ``boundary information'', are eventually lost.
 Another prototype are oscillating systems, for which the boundary information is transported inside the bulk without loss.
 The properties far inside the bulk respond to a change of boundary conditions.

 Orthogonal step evolution operators preserve the boundary information completely.
 They are discussed in sect.\,\ref{sec:orthogonal_and_unitary_step_evolution_operators}.
-In sect.\,\ref{sec:probabilistic_celluar_automata} we turn to unique jump step evolution operators or cellular automata.
+In sect.\,\ref{sec:probabilistic_celluar_automata} we turn to unique jump step evolution operators which describe probabilistic automata.
 For such systems the evolution is deterministic.
 Each given initial state at the boundary is transported according to the deterministic rule of the cellular automaton inside the bulk.
 The probabilistic aspects of this type of system arise uniquely from the probability distribution of initial conditions.
 Cellular automata are perhaps the simplest systems for which information is transported without loss.
 They therefore play an important role.
-We present an automaton whose dynamics describes a two-dimensional interacting quantum field theory for fermions, namely a particular type of Thirring model.
+In sect.~\ref{sec:Fermionic_quantum_field_theory_with_interactions} we present an automaton whose dynamics describes a two-dimensional interacting quantum field theory for fermions, namely a particular type of discretized Thirring model.

+As an example for a probabilistic evolution we discuss static memory materials in sect.\,\ref{sec:static_memory_materials}.
+For this model the evolution is in space rather than time.
+Nevertheless, if the correlation length exceeds the separation between the boundaries some features of an (approximately) deterministic evolution become visible.
+Interference of probabilistic boundary information from two sides shows some similarity to interference in quantum mechanics.
+Such systems may offer interesting possibilities for memory storage and computing.
+In parameter space this system has a limit where it becomes a cellular automaton.
+It is well suited for an understanding of connections and transitions between probabilistic and deterministic evolution.

+In sect.\,\ref{sec:partial_loss_of_memory_and_emergence_of_quantum_mechanics} we discuss systems with a partial loss of memory of boundary information more systematically.
+We argue that for an overall probability distribution with boundaries in the infinite past and future the time-local subsystem for ``present time" in the bulk obeys a quantum evolution.
+Unless this evolution is trivial, as for equilibrium states, our setting predicts that quantum mechanics is an exact description of the world.